 How do you keep life together after surviving a massive natural disaster?
-The Tsunami of New Dreams is a documentary feature film that revisits the impact of the 2004 Indian Ocean tsunami on the people of Banda Aceh, in Aceh Province, Indonesia.
+Tsunami of New Dreams is a documentary feature film that revisits the impact of the 2004 Indian Ocean tsunami on the people of Banda Aceh, in Aceh Province, Indonesia.
 Life in Banda Aceh changed forever in less than half an hour on a Sunday morning, a day when everyone lost a part of their world.

 The film presents testimonies of local disaster survivors.
 It also showcases the direct link that exists between understanding the tsunami precursors and the survival rates of communities at risk.
 Using a variety of techniques the film presents the dramatic circumstances of this massive tsunami disaster.
 The wide range of survivor experiences are shown through interviews, animation and hand-drawn illustrations.

-The Tsunami of New Dreams is currently in post-production and scheduled for completion in 2020.
-The film is written and directed by Isaac Kerlow and produced in association with the Earth Observatory of Singapore, Syiah Kuala University, and the State Islamic University Ar-Raniry in Banda Aceh.
-The film received additional funding from the AXA Research Fund and private donors.
+Tsunami of New Dreams premiered in July 2021 at the New Hope Film Festival.
+The film is written and directed by Isaac Kerlow with major funding from the Earth Observatory of Singapore, ICAIOS in Banda Aceh, art-science-media, and the Paris-based AXA Research Fund.
+The film received additional funding from the Asia Research Institute (ARI) and private donors.